-Signal doesn’t have a comparable user-base when pitted against the likes of Facebook and even, Telegram, but it brings something very fundamental to conversations: Privacy.
-A world where privacy violations and secretly collecting user data has become a norm, Signal brings an “unexpected focus on privacy”, as put by the company itself.
+Signal doesn’t have a comparable user-base when pitted against the likes of Facebook and even, Telegram.
+But it brings something very fundamental to conversations: Privacy.
+In a world where privacy violations and secretly collecting user data has become a norm, Signal brings an “unexpected focus on privacy”, as put by the company itself.
 The messaging app is open-source, comes with end-to-end encryption, and offers several privacy features that you won’t find anywhere else.
-So in this article, we list out the best Signal tips and tricks that can enhance your messaging experience.
+To help you enjoy the privacy benefits of this app, in this article, we list out the best Signal tips and tricks that can enhance your messaging experience.

 1. Enable Screen Lock

 If you have just moved to Signal then first off, enable Screen Lock to restrict your messages from unauthorized access.
-Signal offers a built-in locker and you don’t have to use third-party app locking apps.
-The best part is that it supports Android biometrics too.
+Signal offers a built-in app locker and you don’t have to use third-party app locking apps.
+The best part is that it supports Android and iOS bio-metric authentication for easy unlock.
 So tap on your ‘profile icon’ at the top-left corner and open “Privacy”.

 2. Set PIN